Beast12/christmas-family-game/README.md

 ---

 ## Support
-If you enjoy the game, consider buying me a coffee:
+If you enjoy the game, show your holiday spirit and consider buying me a coffee:

 <div align="center">
   <a href="https://www.buymeacoffee.com/koen1203" target="_blank">